 Food Processing Apparel

 When it comes to the food processing industry, quality, efficiency, and reduction of contamination are the main safety priorities.
-The potential for contamination is a hazard that is mostly unique to the food processing industry but those workers also face the risk of cuts, punctures and abrasions, cryogenic hazards as well as flash fire.
+The potential for contamination is a hazard that is mostly unique to the food processing industry, but workers also face the risk of cuts, punctures, and abrasions, cryogenic hazards, as well as flash fire.
 Food processing apparel must be specifically designed to reduce the potential for contamination while also protecting against every hazard food processing workers may face.

 Contamination and Flash Fire Hazards

 In addition to contamination hazards, food processing plant workers face the risk of flash fire due to combustible dust hazards.
-Energized equipment that is used throughout the plant for various processes and tasks along with common ingredients like flour, sugar, alfalfa, herbs, hops and pulp can all contribute to combustible dust and flash fire hazards.
+Energized equipment that is used throughout the plant for various processes and tasks along with common ingredients like flour, sugar, alfalfa, herbs, hops, and pulp can all contribute to combustible dust and flash fire hazards.
 Flame resistant and flash fire resistant apparel is important for food processing workers to have for protection against all of these potential hazards and issues.

-In addition to their contamination preventative designs, National Safety Apparel’s food processing coats are also flame resistant and UL certified to NFPA 2112 for flash fire to protect against burn injuries in the event combustible dust causes a flash fire in a plant.
+In addition to contamination preventative designs, National Safety Apparel’s food processing coats are also flame resistant and UL certified to NFPA 2112 for flash fire to protect against burn injuries in the event combustible dust causes a flash fire in a plant.

-Cut injuries are among the most prevalent and most important to avoid because of the risk of large contaminations of batches of food.
-Cut injuries in the food processing industry can happen from slicing, cutting, chopping, as well as utilizing machinery to automate cutting, canning and other packaging processes.
+Cut injuries are among the most prevalent and most important to avoid because of the risk of contaminating large batches of food.
+Cut injuries in the food processing industry can happen from slicing, cutting, chopping, as well as utilizing machinery to automate cutting, canning, and other packaging processes.

-National Safety Apparel’s CutGuard™ K5 line provides cut, puncture and abrasion protection.
+National Safety Apparel’s CutGuard™ K5 line provides cut, puncture, and abrasion protection.

-K5 fabric and CutCuard™ options all meet varying levels of standards and test methods of cut, puncture and abrasion protection.
+K5 fabric and CutCuard™ options all meet varying levels of standards and test methods of cut, puncture, and abrasion protection.